berndpeltzerbartels/xis/README.md

 }
 ```

 The setters allow set change the content of the two div-containers.
-The parameter has to be a pageJavascript-component.
+The parameter has to be a pageComponent-component.
-You might also use pageJavascript-components inside pageJavascript-components.
+You might also use pageComponent-components inside pageComponent-components.

 ### Page-Components

 Sorrily "@Component" is used by Spring.
 To avoid confusion, I named it @PageComponent.
 In contrary to pages or widgets,
-the pageJavascript-component is not associated with a URL, because it's loaded dynamically by the java-code of a
+the pageComponent-component is not associated with a URL, because it's loaded dynamically by the java-code of a
-pageJavascript or widgetJavascript or an upper pageJavascript-component in the way you know from MainPage-example above.
+pageComponent or widgetComponent or an upper pageComponent-component in the way you know from MainPage-example above.

-In this example, the main-pageJavascript displays the weather-widgetJavascript and the news-component, initially.
+In this example, the main-pageComponent displays the weather-widgetComponent and the news-component, initially.
 As you
 see, a component instance can be uses as a parameter in annotated methods.
 Bounded fields of the parameters (@Binding)
 will contain the actual values from client.

-**Instantiating pageJavascript-components on your own is not recommended (no injection).**
+**Instantiating pageComponent-components on your own is not recommended (no injection).**

 If the value of a field annotated with @Binding is a Page-Component (annotated with @PageComponent), it will be
 displayed in the bounded container.
 Before rendering, all methods of these components annotated with @OnInit are called.